Former NFL player Sergio Brown missing after mother found dead

 "I just hope that the family has closure, and I'll be praying for them.
 I hope the family gets through this.
 And I'll keep them in mind in my prayers," Cortez said.

-Myrtle's son Nick Brown released a statement on Facebook saying his mother always told him tough times don't last and telling his brother Sergio he loves him and wants him to return home.
+Myrtle's son Nick Brown released a statement on Facebook saying his mother always told him tough times don't last, while also telling his brother Sergio he loves him and wants him to return home.

 Sergio Brown first signed in the NFL with the New England Patriots as an undrafted free agent in 2010.
 After that, he played with the Indianapolis Colts, Jacksonville Jaguars, and Buffalo Bills until 2016.